This Article will Force You to Question Everything You Know about OCD

-We accomplish this by applying a unique stimulus for each thing we check, at the time of checking.
+We accomplish this by applying a unique code image for each thing we check, at the time of checking.
 Then we ‘label’ this stimulus to a body part.

-Thus when your client starts to worry about the front door being unlocked, all he has to do is revisit that particular body part that holds the stimulus.
+Thus when you start to worry about the front door being unlocked, all you have to do is revisit that particular body part that holds that coded image.

-This stimulus will reaffirm that the door is locked and that he can continue to go about his business.
-Without any fear, worry or anxiety.
+This image will reaffirm that the door is locked and you can continue to go about his business.
+Without any fear.
+Without any worry.
+Without any anxiety.

-In this article I’m going explain the unique memory system ….a unique psycho-technology I’ve called ‘The Look, Lock, Label and leave System.’
+In this article, I’m going to explain the unique memory system that I’ve called ‘The Look, Lock, Label and Leave System.’
 I’ll begin by telling you about my psychiatric history and how I developed OCD.
-Then we’ll look into some Reddit comments about how people with OCD checking have tried to overcome their disorder.
-We’ll look into the strength and weaknesses of each technique and how we can make them much better.
-We do this by using memory techniques.

-Then I’ll introduce to memory systems and so you what’s possible with a trained memory.
-We’ll finish off by looking directly into how the 4L’s System overcomes Safety OCD Checking.
-I’ll give you a specific technique that you can use on your clients straight away.
+Then I’ll introduce you to memory systems and show you what’s possible with a trained memory.
+We’ll finish off by looking directly into how the 4L’s System (Look, Lock, Label & Leave) overcomes Safety OCD Checking.
+I’ll give you a specific technique that you or can use straight away.

-Back in 1993 I started hearing voices and was diagnosed as Schizophrenic.
+My psychiatric history began in 1993 when I started hearing voices and was diagnosed as a Schizophrenic.
 The bad thing was that I was over-medicated and became a chain smoker and obese.
 Also, the trauma associated with being sectioned shook me up pretty bad.

 Then I began to get depressed.
-I developed ‘Panic Attacks’.
+I also developed ‘Panic Attacks’.

 Then nearly ten years later I began to have OCD checking symptoms.
 I began checking the water faucets, stove, the front door lock, my heater, that I had my wallet on me as well as many other things.